 Containers

-Singularity is a widely used open-source container system.
+Singularity/Apptainer is a widely used open-source container system.
 It is designed to run applications with bare metal performance while being somewhat secure, portable and repeatable.
-With Singularity containers, users can work in reproducible environments of their choice and design.
+With Singularity/Apptainer containers, users can work in reproducible environments of their choice and design.
 The main advantage of using a container is that it establishes a self-contained software environment for each application, which simplifies the installation of complex applications.

 Available containers